weesah612/Flexbox-Labs/README.md

 </details>

 ## About
-Flexbox Labs is a visual tool that helps you create layouts using CSS Flexbox.
+Flexbox Labs is a visual tool that helps create layouts using CSS Flexbox.
 It offers an intuitive interface that shows changes in real-time, making it easy to experiment and learn.

 ### Features
 - **Live Preview:** Preview changes in real-time as you adjust parameters.